rfjakob/gocryptfs/Documentation/MANPAGE.md

 Quiet - silence informational messages.

 Applies to: all actions.

+#### -scryptn int
+scrypt cost parameter expressed as scryptn=log2(N).
+Possible values are 10 to 28, representing N=2^10 to N=2^28.

+Setting this to a lower
+value speeds up mounting and reduces its memory needs, but makes the password susceptible to brute-force attacks.
+The default is 16.

+Applies to: `-init`, `-passwd`

 #### -trace string
 Write execution trace to file.
 View the trace using "go tool trace FILE".